What is a mezzanine floor?

 A mezzanine with a gantry crane below increases floor space and improve OH&S. The structural floor structure supports the gantry crane below and provides storage capacity above.
 The prominent beam members are used as sliding rails for the crane, as shown in the image below.
 The gantry cranes offer an instrumental means of lifting small to medium-sized objects, particularly useful in the manufacturing industry.

-Mezzanines comprise of 6 critical core components.
+Mezzanines comprise 6 main components.
 These are listed below.

 Heavy Galvanised steel posts provide the ultimate material for strength and durability, ensuring your mezzanine floor can withstand the weight and elements.